HaSa1002/card-payment-cashier-system/README.md

 # Language #
 As I have a set deadline and as I doing it for a german school, this project will be in German.
 I am going to translate and unify it in late august/ mid september.

+# Current Tasks #
+- Finding a nice way of logging
+- Add logs to all important actions (basically all :D)
+- Add missing form validations (very important, even though phql prevents SQL Injections...)
+- Make the software more configurable (branding)
+- Make all texts translatable and exclude them into lang files
+- Add a lot documenary
+- Make the code clearer and better readable
+- Make the Software understandable in english

+This is just a short notice of ToDos for me, so that I keep on track what I wanted to do next.
+The tasks are just a help and nether is this list prioritizing any task nor is a task carved in stone.
+If you want to add something, the issues are open!

 # Installation #
 1. Install a webserver (i.e. [XAMPP](https://www.apachefriends.org/index.html))
 2. Follow the installation guide of phalcon found [here](https://github.com/phalcon/cphalcon) or [here for XAMPP](https://docs.phalconphp.com/en/3.3/webserver-xampp), the downloads are [here](https://github.com/phalcon/cphalcon/releases/tag/v3.4.0)